kriox26/odin_project/project_oop/mastermind/README.md

 # Mastermind

-To start playing run this command on the home directory of the project: `$ ruby mastermind.rb`
+To start playing run this command on the home directory of the project: `$ ruby mastermind.rb` Before you should this you should install the Colorize gem: `$ gem install colorize`

 ### Game play